exaco/laravel-octane-dockerfile/README.md

 - OPcache and JIT configurations in `opcache.ini`
 - PHP configurations in `php.ini`
 - `ENTRYPOINT` Bash script in `entrypoint.sh`
-- set OS timezone using the `--build-arg` option along with the build command
+- Set OS timezone using the `--build-arg` option along with the build command

 ## Contributing